 Skater boys and girls

-Westport’s state-of-the-art skatepark, playground and games area lies just beside the Westport Greenway.
-It boasts a purpose-built skateboarding, scooter, and rollerblading area, as well as an AstroTurf pitch used for basketball, soccer, volleyball, camogie, hurling, Gaelic football and rugby.
+Westport’s state-of-the-art skatepark, playground, and games area lie just beside the Westport Greenway.
+It boasts purpose-built skateboarding, scooter, and rollerblading area, as well as an AstroTurf pitch used for basketball, soccer, volleyball, camogie, hurling, Gaelic football, and rugby.

 Go to war

 Who doesn’t like a good game of shoot-’em up?
 Westport Wargames offers a range of adrenaline-pumping outdoor military-style adventures.

 For older teens (16+), try an action-packed day of paintballing – strategy, skill, and teamwork will all be tested – as will their aim.